 Women's Interclub Supper Series Finals

-In 2013, at the winter women's sailing program leaders' meeting in Pequot, it was discovered that the Eastern District had followed the Western's Supper Series and it was decided to hold a Finals combining the two groups.
+In 2013, at the winter women's sailing program leaders' meeting at the Pequot Yacht Club, it was discovered that the Eastern District had followed the Western's Supper Series and it was decided to hold a Finals combining the two groups.
 Where should we initiate the event?
-Alix Hahn from American YC said to Karen Lau, "Indian Harbor, because you guys have the best food!"
+Alix Hahn from American Yacht Club said to Karen Lau, "Indian Harbor Yacht Club, because you guys have the best food!"
 So it was decided to inaugurate a Finals event the second Tuesday in July, and to include more than just sailors by offering spectator boats and a "supper" to all supporters of women's sailing.

 Join us for the Finals & Supper

-The Women's Interclub Supper Series Finals will be at Indian Harbor, Tuesday, July 11.
+The Women's Interclub Supper Series Finals will be at Indian Harbor Yacht Club on Tuesday, July 10, 2018.
 Spectating opportunities will be available for those not racing with "supper" to follow!
 For more information, contact Karen Lau.

 Ladies Sunfish Sailing